Heidi Groskreutz

 Heidi Elizabeth Groskreutz (born September 3, 1981) is an American ballroom dancer, specializing in the fields of Latin and swing dancing.
-She is known for making the final in the second season of the Fox TV series So You With Think You Can Dance.
+She is known for making the final in the second season of the Fox TV series So You Think You Can Dance.

 Biography

 Heidi Groskreutz, born September 3, 1981, is a dancer from Cliffside Park, New Jersey, and raised in Newport Beach, California.
 She specializes in Latin and swing dancing, and as of 2006, is a six-time U.S. Open Swing Dance champion.
 She has also the winner of the World Invitation Swing Dance Championship and many other top NASDE events.
-Popularly, she is best known for being a top four finalist in the second season of the So You Think You Can Dance competition (which was won by her cousin Benji Schwimmer).
+Popularly, she is best known for being a contestant in the second season of the So You Think You Can Dance competition (which was won by her cousin Benji Schwimmer) and placing third.

 Since six years old, Groskreutz and her cousin Benji, longtime dance partners, have been winning national swing dance titles together.
 They are both Mormons, and when Schwimmer left to serve a mission in Mexico, Groskreutz began competing with a new partner, Dmitry Chaplin.
-After Schwimmer's return from Mexico, all three of them auditioned for the second season of So You Think You Can Dance, and all proceeded to the top 20 finalists.
+After Schwimmer's return from Mexico, all three of them auditioned for the second season of So You Think You Can Dance, and all proceeded to the top 20 contestants.
 At first, Groskreutz was partnered with contestant Ryan Rankine, and then later with Travis Wall.
 She was often cited by the judges as the "most improved" contestant during the course of the show, and as a dancer that can"take anything that is thrown[at her]."
 Nigel Lythgoe stated "Heidi you are the best partner dancer of the girls, just as Benji is for the boys, you're both incredible."